-Dept. J- Forestry Judging: Saturday, July 29 - 1:30 p.m.
+Dept. J- Forestry Judging: Tuesday, August 6-8:30 a.m.

-- 1. All exhibits to be mounted on 8 1/2" x11" heavy stock paper and placed in loose leaf binders.
-(Magnetic or adhesive filler sheets for photographic prints are recommended.) - Name, club, age and year in project should be on front cover. - 3.
+- 1. All exhibits to be mounted on 8 1⁄2" x11" heavy stock paper and placed in loose leaf binders.
+(Magnetic or adhesive filler sheets for photographic prints are recommended.) - 2.
+Name, club, age and year in project should be on front cover. - 3.
 Prepare a label and place in the lower right-hand corner of the page.
 Label should include proper common name as listed in the 4-H bulletin 334, "List of Native Kansas Forest Trees"; location (county) where collected, and date (day, month, year) collected. - 4.
 Divide specimens into the following two sections: Native Kansas Trees and Non-Native Trees. - 5.
-Each 4-Her pre-entered in Forestry will participate in conference judging and must represent his or her project(s) in person. - 6.
-Exhibits for Display, All Forestry projects must be brought to the Anderson Building during the regular exhibit entry time on Tuesday, August 3, from 5:00-6:00 p.m. so they may be displayed.
+Each 4-Her pre-entered in Forestry will participate in conference judging and must represent his or her project(s) in person.

-JR. 4-H FORESTER

-Knowing Trees as Individual (Leaf Collections)
+JR. 4-H FORESTER Knowing Trees as Individual (Leaf Collections)